This vignette describes the parameterization of the meta-d’ model

 Model for type 1 decisions

-Under SDT, the observer is presented with a noisy signal depending on the underlying stimulus x_1 \sim \mathcal{D}_S(d') following a distribution \mathcal{D} dependent on a stimulus S \in \{0, 1\} and the observer’s sensitivity d'.
+Under SDT, the observer is presented with a noisy signal dependent on the underlying stimulus x_1 \sim \mathcal{D}_S(d') following a distribution \mathcal{D} dependent on a stimulus S \in \{0, 1\} and the observer’s sensitivity d'.
 Typically, \mathcal{D} is chosen to be an equal-variance normal distribution, such that

 \mathcal{D}_0(d') = \mathcal{N}\left(-\frac{d'}{2}, 1\right) and \mathcal{D}_1(d') = \mathcal{N}\left(\frac{d'}{2}, 1\right)